atlassubbed/atlas-seq-matcher/README.md

 If you are iterating through a `Buffer` or `String`, you might want to know whether or not the current character code completes a sequence you are interested in capturing.

 For example, I'm writing an HTML parser and I need to detect a closing style or script tag without polluting the parser with extra logic.
-This `SeqMatcher` is fast and only keeps the last seen character code in memory.
+This `SeqMatcher` uses a trie because it is the obvious data structure for this problem.
+I still have not compared this to the original implementation in terms of speed.

 ## examples